Calderonism: History

 In the 1948 election Calderón was again a candidate for the presidency.
-The National Electoral Court provisionally declared the opposition candidate, Otilio Ulate Blanco, provisionally elected, but Calderón Guardia filed a fraud and presented to Congress a nullity of the presidential elections, although not of the legislative ones, in which his supporters had obtained a majority.
+The National Electoral Court provisionally declared the opposition candidate, Otilio Ulate Blanco, elected, but Calderón Guardia filed a claim of fraud and presented to Congress a nullity of the presidential elections, although not of the legislative ones, in which his supporters had obtained a majority.
 On March 1, 1948, Congress—where the alliance of Calderonists and communists had a majority—annulled the presidential elections.
 While many argue that Calderón robbed the opposition of its rightful victory, there is a strong indication that Guardia was actually the victor in the 1948 election.
 This caused a civil war, in which government forces were defeated militarily by those of rebel caudillo José Figueres Ferrer.
 Calderón went into exile in Nicaragua, and in December 1948 he invaded Costa Rica with support from the government of Nicaraguan dictator Anastasio Somoza García, but the expedition, known as the counterrevolution, failed.
-Calderón moved with his family to Mexico, and in 1955 he undertook a second invasion of Costa Rica, with the support of Somoza García, Rafael Leónidas Trujillo and Marcos Pérez Jiménez, but his forces were defeated.
+Calderón moved with his family to Mexico, and in 1955 he undertook a second invasion of Costa Rica, with the support of Somoza García, Rafael Leónidas Trujillo and Marcos Pérez Jiménez, but his forces were defeated again.
 The rebel forces seized the border town of Villa Quesada on 12 January.

-With the Republicans and Communist outlawed the Constituent Assembly of Costa Rica was convened in 1949 enabling the current Costa Rican Constitution.
-Figueres (who ruled de facto for 18 months before giving power to Ulate in 1949) was a formal candidate by the newly formed National Liberation Party winning the 1953 Costa Rican general election.
-Calderón's called for abstention.
+With the Republicans and Communists outlawed the Constituent Assembly of Costa Rica was convened in 1949, enabling the current Costa Rican Constitution.
+Figueres (who ruled de facto for 18 months before giving power to Ulate in 1949) was subsequently a formal candidate by the newly formed National Liberation Party, winning the 1953 Costa Rican general election.
+Calderón called for the population to abstain.
 In 1958, the presidential candidate for the National Union Party, Mario Echandi, promised to bring back Calderón and family from exile and sign a general amnesty if elected and received the vote in bloc of the Calderonistas.

-Calderón was candidate to Congress in exile and won a seat as deputy returning in 1958 thanks the Echandi's amnesty.
+Calderón was candidate to Congress in exile and won a seat as deputy, returning in 1958 thanks the Echandi's amnesty.
 He was a presidential candidate again in 1962, and despite his defeat, until his death he continued to be a very influential political figure.
-He was Ambassador of Costa Rica in Mexico from 1966 to 1969 and was declared Benemerito de la Patria (benefactor of the homeland, the greatest honor confer to nationals in Costa Rica) by the Legislative Assembly of Costa Rica, on April 17, 1974, by agreement No. 1410.
+He was Ambassador of Costa Rica to Mexico from 1966 to 1969 and was declared Benemerito de la Patria (benefactor of the homeland, the greatest honor conferred to nationals in Costa Rica) by the Legislative Assembly of Costa Rica, on April 17, 1974, by agreement No. 1410.